cyberbotics/webots-doc/automobile/scenario-creation-tutorial.md

 ### Generate the SUMO network files

 > **Note**:
-A prerequisite on Linux is to run add the SUMO bin path in your LD_LIBRARY_PATH environment variable:
+On Linux, the SUMO bin path should be added in your LD_LIBRARY_PATH environment variable in order to run the SUMO binaries:

         export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$SUMO_HOME/bin